nauatlakatl/clean-node-api/Notes.md

 This package spins up an actual/real MongoDB server programatically from within Node.js, for test or mocking during development.

+---

+## Sucrase

+Alternative to Babel that allows super-fast development builds.

 # FILES

 ## npmrc